snok/self-limiters/CONTRIBUTING.md

 Just type `help` in the debugger for options.

+## Running tests

+The tests rely on a Redis instance running on port 6389.
+Run `docker compose up -d` to start the dc redis.

 ## Coverage

 Since some of our tests are written in Rust, and some are written in Python,